Update: ‘Porsche 718 Boxster Electric’ revised.

 While it may not be based on a dedicated EV platform, the Jeep Recon will have enough range to complete the Rubicon Trail and drive back home.
 It will come with Jeep Selec-Terrain traction management system, electronically lockable axles, and special off-road tires.

 Jeep will start accepting reservations for the Recon in early 2023 and begin production in North America in 2024.
-The company will showcase the electric SUV to public in 2023.

 Release Date: 2024